 Simply, UV disinfection adds nothing to the water but UV light!
 This physical and chemical-free process adds no chemicals to the water, meaning that the system can be placed both indoors or outdoors and does not need its own building to avoid health and safety risks.

-When looking for your water disinfection method you should consider 3 main aspects, the effectiveness, safety and cost.
+When looking for your water disinfection method you should consider 3 main aspects, 1) effectiveness, 2) safety, and 3) cost.

 Although UV water disinfection is the safer alternative to Chlorine disinfection, UV disinfection equipment should also be treated with caution.
-The risks are low, but you should always ensure you have a safety plan in place that reduces the exposure to high levels of UV light and electrical hazards.
-If you have any concerns about any PPE equipment you should wear, the correct procedure to lamp maintenance, replacement or monitoring or methods to dispose of your UV lamps and other UV equipment, please contact the UVO3 team today and we will be happy to discuss with you our recommendations.
+The risks are low, but you should always ensure you have a safety plan in place that reduces exposure to high levels of UV light and electrical hazards.
+If you have any concerns about any PPE equipment you should wear, the correct procedure for lamp maintenance, replacement, or monitoring, or methods to dispose of your UV lamps and other UV equipment, please contact the UVO3 team today and we will be happy to discuss with you our recommendations.

 3) Cost of UV disinfection

 When calculating the costs of your UV disinfection method you should look at its lifecycle, which includes setup, maintenance, running costs, and replacements.
 This will enable you to look at the long-term cost-effectiveness of your new water disinfection solution.

 Typically if you were to set up water disinfection with Chlorine then the actual Chlorination equipment would be only a small cost, however, with this method, you also need large chlorine tanks, additional concrete, civil work, excavation, and construction too.
 Due to the hazards this method brings, it also means you need safety precautions too, including emergency scrubbers, various protectors, and operators to prevent a gas leak.